thomaspinckney3/cs4501/Project5.md

 The architecture is illutrated by this image: https://drive.google.com/file/d/0BwxFrbFICisjdUVzQURaTGFzX3c/view?usp=sharing

+### User Stories ###

+Create new user stories and update old ones to reflect the changes that should be completed by the end of the sprint/project.
+You should use this as a tool that will help you cement your understanding of how you want your create-listing/add to ES/search flow to work as well as a tool to help you divide up the work among your group members.

 ### Kafka ###

 As you recall from class, Kafka is an open source queuing system built